-Review and wrap up science concepts from Monday & Wednesday's class - Address the problems of QUANTIFYING NATURE in Global Change - Learn what the KEELING CURVE is, why it is important, & why "350" is an important data point on the curve - Review exponential relationships and the Powers of 10: important tools to express change and vast ranges of size, speed, time, etc. - Learn terminology to describe changes depicted in TIME SERIES graphs HAVE A GREAT WEEKEND!
+Review and wrap up science concepts from Monday & Wednesday's class - Address the problems of QUANTIFYING NATURE in Global Change - Learn what the KEELING CURVE is, why it is important, & why "350" is an important data point on the curve - Review exponential relationships and the Powers of 10: important tools to express change and vast ranges of size, speed, time, etc. - Learn terminology to describe changes depicted in TIME SERIES graphs - (1) Your first GRADED RQ (RQ-1) based on the ATOMS Chapter (at the very end of the E-TEXT) is is due THIS THURSDAY Sep 5th The quiz will be locked at the cutoff time: 30 minutes before our next class begins.
+Please don't wait until the last minute! - (2) CLICKER Debut: Please register your CLICKER or RESPONSE WARE Device ID and bring your device to class on THURSDAY for use in class!
+Directions on how to REGISTER your CLICKER/ ResponseWare for use in THIS class are in D2L - (3) Registration directions for your E-text are posted under QUICK LINKS and also in the D2L Checklist.